dhardestylewis/terrain_aggregator/README_LONG.md

    - [`shp2pgsql`](https://postgis.net/docs/using_postgis_dbmanagement.html#shp2pgsql_usage) : to create a PostgreSQL script to add features from a Shapefile to a PostgreSQL table
    - [`pgsql2shp`](https://postgis.net/docs/manual-dev/using_postgis_dbmanagement.html#pgsql2shp-usage) : to create a Shapefile from an existing PostgreSQL table

-To download this Singularity image, use the following commands from Stampede2:
+To download this Singularity image, use the following commands from the Stampede2 command line:
 ```bash
 ## to enter a computational node: Singularity cannot be used from a development node
 idev